 Blood sugar

-Frequently eating foods and drinking beverages high in added sugar harms blood sugar management and may increase your risk of type 2 diabetes.
+Frequently eating foods and drinking beverages high in added sugar harms blood sugar management and may increase your risk of type 2 diabetes, according to some research.

-Sweetened foods and drinks like baked goods, soda, candy, and energy drinks contain rapidly absorbable sugars like high fructose corn syrup.
+Sweetened foods and drinks, such as soda, candy, and energy drinks, contain rapidly absorbable sugars, such as high fructose corn syrup.
+Some research has linked diets high in these types of sugar to insulin resistance.

-This may lead to elevated blood sugar and insulin levels, which can eventually cause cell damage and increase your risk of several diseases (3, 7, 8, 9).
+This may lead to elevated blood sugar and insulin levels, which can eventually cause cell damage and increase your risk of several diseases, including:

 Body weight

-Foods and beverages high in added sugar tend to be rich in calories yet low in filling nutrients like protein and fiber.
-For this reason, a diet high in sugary foods has been linked to weight gain (10, 11).
+Foods and beverages with a lot of added sugar tend to be high in calories and low in filling nutrients like protein and fiber.
+Thus, a diet high in sugary foods has been linked to weight gain, obesity, and other chronic diseases.

-Cutting out sources of added sugar may help you lose weight, especially when paired with a nutrient-dense diet that’s high in protein and fiber (13).
+Cutting out sources of added sugar may help you lose weight, especially when paired with a nutrient-dense diet.

 Oral health